singhbrijesh540/Youtube-Data-Api-Integration/README.md

-Now open the cloned project(fampay-assignment) in some IDE(preferably GoLand) and run "main.go" file
+Now open the cloned project(fampay-assignment) in some IDE(preferably GoLand).
+Update dbConfig "fampay-assignment/config/config.go" set USERNAME And PASSWORD of your Local postgres db and run "main.go" file

 OR